Mottness induced superfluid phase fluctuation with increased density: Introduction

-In fact, several previous studies already raised similar doubts against the common lore that at least in the overdoped regime the superconductivity can still be described by pairing strength-limited BCS-like theories.
-As shown in Fig.~1(b), angular resolved photo-emission spectroscopy (ARPES) observed\cite{Vishik, Shen} a nearly doping independent superconducting gap $\Delta$ near momentum $(\pi/2,\pi/2)$ for almost the entire doping range, in great contrast to the expected proportionality to $T_c$ in the BCS theory.
-Similarly, Fig.~1(d) shows that even earlier, the observed momentum-dependence of superconducting gap-induced weight transfer deviates qualitatively from the well-established $d_{x^2-y^2}$ form of the superconducting order parameter, also from the underdoped regime \textit{all the way to the overdoped regime}.
-Both observations suggests more commonality between the underdoped regime and the overdoped one than previously expected.
-Consistently, variational Monte-Carlo (VMC) calculations~\cite{Paramekanti1,Paramekanti2,Taoli}, which ignore quantum phase fluctuation, all found that the pairing still exists beyond 25\% doping [black dashed line in Fig.1(a)].
-In this case, the entire superconducting dome would be deep inside the pairing region of the phase diagram, and thus the demise of superconductivity must be controlled by additional phase fluctuation.
+In fact, several previous studies already raised similar doubts against the common belief of BCS-like amplitude fluctuation in the overdoped cuprates, and faced the same puzzle how the superfluidity can suffer at higher density.
+As shown in Fig.~\ref{fig1}(b), ARPES observed\cite{Vishik, Shen} a nearly doping independent superconducting gap $\Delta$ near momentum $(\pi/2,\pi/2)$ over a wide doping range($\sim$7-20\%), in great contrast to the expected proportionality to $T_c$ in the BCS theory.
+Similarly, Fig.~\ref{fig1}(d) shows that even earlier, the observed momentum-dependence of superconducting gap-induced weight transfer deviates qualitatively from the expected $d_{x^2-y^2}$ form of the superconducting order parameter, also from the underdoped regime \textit{all the way to the overdoped regime}.
+Both observations suggest more commonality between the underdoped regime and the overdoped one than previously expected.
+Consistently, variational Monte-Carlo (VMC) calculations~\cite{Paramekanti1,Paramekanti2,Taoli}, which ignore phase fluctuation, all found that the pairing still exists beyond 25\% doping [black dashed line in Fig.~\ref{fig1}(a)].
+In this case, the entire superconducting dome would be deep inside the pairing region of the phase diagram, and thus the demise of superconductivity in the overdoped region must be controlled by additional phase fluctuation of unknown origin.

-But, how is it even possible to host such a strong phase fluctuation at such high carrier density?
-Particularly in the overdoped regime, how can the phase quantum-fluctuates even stronger with increased carrier density, as to wipe out superconductivity at roughly $\delta > 25\% $?
-Why is this critical doping level seemingly universal across different families of cuprates?
+So, the key scientific question is how it is possible to host such a strong superfluid phase fluctuation at such high carrier density?
+Particularly in the overdoped cuprates, how can the phase quantum-fluctuates even stronger with increased carrier density, as to wipe out superconductivity at roughly $\delta > 25\% $?
+Why is this critical doping level seemingly universal across different families of cuprates and the new nickelate superconductors~\cite{Danfeng1,Danfeng2}?
 What determines this special doping level?
 What is the origin of the striking similarity between the underdoped and overdoped regime, especially near the quantum critical points (the end of the dome) $\delta\sim 5\%$ and $25\%$?
-Finally and most importantly, what essential nature do these puzzles reveal about the unconventional high-temperature superconductivity in the cuprates?
+Finally, what essential nature do these puzzles reveal about the unconventional high-temperature superconductivity in the cuprates?